TwoBitMachines/FlareEngineDocs/source/systems/melee.rst

    * - Damage
      - The amount of damage dealt to the target hit.

-   * - Force
+   * - Direction
-     - The forced applied in the direction of damage.
+     - The direction in which the damage will be applied.

    * - Velocity x
      - The velocity applied to the combo in the x-direction.
 Additive Velocity will be added to player movement.
 Absolute Velocity will override player movement.
 Event Velocity